josephbeuysmum/Dertisch/README.md

 		}
 	}

-In the above example, because `DTCoreData` and `DTImages` are commented out, injectable instances of these two model classes will not be instantiated, as whatever app it is that is utilising this code presumably has no need of their functionality.^^
+In the above example, because `DTCoreDataSousChef` and `DTImageSousChef` are commented out, injectable instances of these two model classes will not be instantiated, as whatever app it is that is utilising this code presumably has no need of their functionality.^^

 ^^ *it would make more sense to simply delete these two lines, but they are included here to demonstrate how they would be used if they were needed.*

 All `Dertisch` model classes have `DTOrders` injected by default, and it is also possible to inject other model classes into each other.
-For instance, in the code example above `DTImages` has `DTUrlSession` injected as it depends upon it to load external images.
+For instance, in the code example above `DTImageSousChef` has `DTUrlSession` injected as it depends upon it to load external images.

 The above code example features the two model classes `SomeSousChef` and `SomeIngredient`.
 These are bespoke model classes not included in `Dertisch` but written specifically for the implementing app in question.
 The boilerplate code for `SomeSousChef` looks like this: